 When you may enter a bus lane

-Vehicles may enter a bus lane to avoid an accident, with the direction or permission of a police officer in uniform, or to enable the vehicle to be used:
+Vehicles may enter a bus lane to avoid an accident, with the direction or permission of a police officer in uniform, or to allow the vehicle to be used:

-- in an emergency by a medical practitioner, or for police, military, fire and rescue or ambulance purposes; or
+- in an emergency by a medical practitioner, or for police, military, fire and rescue or ambulance purposes

-- in the services of the Department for Infrastructure in pursuance of statutory powers or duties; or
+- in the services of the Department for Infrastructure in pursuance of statutory powers or duties

-- for access to or from premises adjacent to or accessible only from the bus lane; or
+- for access to or from premises next to or accessible only from the bus lane

-- for access to or from a taxi stand, lay-by, loading bay, disabled bay, coach bay or pay and display parking bay adjacent to or accessible only from the bus lane; or
+- for access to or from a taxi stand, lay-by, loading bay, disabled bay, coach bay or pay and display parking bay next to or accessible only from the bus lane

 - for the removal of any obstruction to traffic